LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - New global z offset: now 0 is the wall
 - Corrected error in silica bar size and new alignment of calos

+2018.08.16 by collamaf (@CERN)
 - Total swap up/down, that means magnetic field is flipped, Cerenkovs are flipped and Fe Shields to
+- New chamber thickness
+- New shielding pos after real placement

+2018.08.17 by collamaf (@CERN)
+- New command line argument: BeamDP is beam energy spread (in %)
+- Doubled CalibMu flag: MuP or MuM
+- Now ProcessFiles removes temporary root files

 `
 cp link.txt CMakeFiles/mainMCMC.dir/